 - Interview with Professor Frank Thomas —Michael Durrant

 The first issue of Volume 2 (dated July 2015) is in the final stages of preparation.
+The AASFBT Board accepted a recommendation of the Editorial Board to "skip" 2015 and both issues of Volume 2 will be published in 2016.
 Getting a NEW journal "off the ground" takes some time and we hope that, as the journal enjoys wider circulation and visibility, we can bring the dates of actual publication more in sync with the cover dates in the next year.

-Volume 2 will include a paper surveying the development of the use of compliments in SFBT, a paper about using SFBT with cases of "prolonged grief", a paper exploring the practical, clinical implications of the micro-analysis, co-construction paper (from the last issue), a paper on the role of "description" in Solution-Focuysed conversation, an interview with a psychologist using SFBT within US Federal disaster management and recovery ... and more.
+Volume 2 will include a paper surveying the development of the use of compliments in SFBT, a paper about using SFBT with cases of "prolonged grief", a paper on the role of "description" in Solution-Focused conversation, an interview with a psychologist using SFBT within US Federal disaster management and recovery ... and more.